News

 Issue 2 (October 2025)

-In the span of September 23 through 29, there were four school shootings, one church shooting, one bar shooting, 15 deaths, and 34 injured from these situations.
-Two of the schools were Henderson Elementary School in Chicago, Illinois, CAS Center Academy for Success in Kansas City, Missouri.
+In the span of September 23 through 29, there were four school shootings, one church shooting, one bar shooting, 15 deaths, and 34 injuries from these situations.
+Two of the schools were Henderson Elementary School in Chicago, Illinois, and CAS Center Academy for Success in Kansas City, Missouri.
 There was also a school shooting in Evergreen, Colorado, at Evergreen High School, and in Pinetops, North Carolina, where two teenagers were injured at Southwest Edgecombe High School.
 There was a church shooting in Michigan.
 There was a shooting at a bar in Southport, North Carolina.
 This week was also the week that Charlie Kirk was assassinated.

 What has our country come to?
 The fact that so many people have been injured or killed in so little time is disgusting.
 People think that if they are hurting, it’s okay to hurt others.
 That’s not how that works.
 When you do this, you are taking a life, and people don’t stop to think about that.
 If you or anyone else has reason to believe that someone may hurt themselves or others, contact the nearest adult as soon as possible.
 Even if it doesn’t seem like a big deal now, it can become a huge deal later.
-It may be difficult at first to tell someone what you think is going on, but it will always be worthwhile and It’s always better to be safe than very, very, sorry.
+It may be difficult at first to tell someone what you think is going on, but it will always be worthwhile, and it’s always better to be safe than very, very, sorry.

 Knowing whether or not someone is planning to shoot the school is important because it could save lives.
 If your friend tells you to not go to school, or you see a vlog of someone saying they are going to shoot a school, tell an adult, or use the Safe2Say’s anonymous app.
-Using the app is an easy to protect yourself and others.
+Using the app is easy to protect yourself and others.

 Alexis Scott said, “If there were a shooter, I would run down the hall and run home.”